If you don’t see your question answered among these, please email us at:

 A: We have a discount available for teachers and others who buy in larger amounts.
 You can get 10% off orders over $100, or 20% off orders over $200.
 Use discount codes TEN100 or TWENTY200 in our online store.
 We also accept POs from schools via phone, email, or even fax, and will apply the same discount to those orders.
 We are also working on getting into more teacher catalogs and stores to make it easier for you to shop.
 If you have any suggestions for where you would like to see our games, please let us know!

 Q: Can I make copies of my home-brewed Fluxx deck to give free to my friends?
 Or to sell as a fundraiser for my excellent cause?
-Can I license the Fluxx engine from you?
+Can I license the Fluxx engine from you to make a version for my special-interest community?

 A: Short answer, NO.